salehaahmed14/OpenHouse-Management-Project/README.md

 2. **Explore the Dashboard:**
    - Explore the features based on your user role.
    - Create projects, assign tables, and manage open house details.

+## Insights
+- **Centralized Project Management:** The platform provides a centralized system for managing FYP projects, making it easy for administrators, evaluators, and students to access and review project details.
+- **Role-Based Access:** Different user roles (e.g., administrators, evaluators, and students) ensure that each user has the appropriate level of access and functionality.
+Administrators can oversee the entire evaluation process, while evaluators and students have access to functionalities relevant to their roles.
+- **Project Information Confidentiality:** Only authorized users (administrators, evaluators, and students) have access to specific information based on their roles.
+- **Efficient Table Assignment:** The platform streamlines the process of allocating tables, reducing administrative overhead.
+- **User-Friendly Dashboards:** Intuitive dashboards for administrators, evaluators, and students enhance user experience.
+- **Secure User Authentication:** The platform employs secure user authentication mechanisms, ensuring that only authorized users can access sensitive information related to FYP projects.
+##Note: The project uses dummy data generated using faker.